catalyst/developing-with-cwp/slides/docs/09_WritingForms.md

 ## Landing Page enquiry form

-Before we begin, it's worth mentioning that there is the UserForms feature of CWP SilverStripe allowing CMS users to create their own forms.
+Before we begin, it's worth mentioning that there is the UserForms module with works with all SilverStripe installations, including CWP.
+This allows users to create and their own forms within the CMS without asking for a developer to create one for them.

 However, there will always be a time where a custom form is necessary to do something that userforms cannot.